RavensburgOP/Prime-Generator/README.md

 This would be wasteful, so I think a quick solution to this could be to have one process calculate new prime numbers up to the "highest" received `<number>` and then send a message to actors that are processing requests, whenever a new one is found.

 This is not optimal either, but I think I can get it done quickly.
 If I have time, I would like to try finding a way to have a function calculate new prime numbers and output them through a memoized generator.
-I don't know enough `Scala` to make a call on how this would work, but since it's has some FP-concepts I'm going to wager, memoization is possible.
+I don't know enough `Scala` to make a call on how this would work, but since it has some FP-concepts I'm going to wager, memoization is possible.

 ## Worklog